dhruv-kumarsingh/Spelling-Mistake-HTR/README.md

 The WER and CER are 86.54% and 47.48% for a reasonably well written page.

 Even though these are not outstanding metrics, we can expect a better performance from a well-trained CRNN or Transformer based model.

-### Potential Improvements

-An aspect that can vastly help improve the accuracy can be context awareness using NLP, as that is how humans have a better accuracy for this task as well.
-But that is a little out of scope to implement here, considering the contraints.
+I will try to improve this soon.